awsclemj/Notes/AWS/Boto3/Boto_and_S3.md

 ### Transcoding Video with S3 and Elastic Transcoder
 * You can upload raw video files to S3 and have Elastic Transcoder autmoatically convert the files to play on different devices (smartphones, tablets, PCs, etc.)
-* Ensure that your Lambda function has to correct execution role for S3 GETs and to interact with Elastic Transcoder
+* Ensure that your Lambda function has the correct execution role for S3 GETs and to interact with Elastic Transcoder
 * Example code:
 ```python
 from datetime import datetime